Introduction to BILL HALEY:

 A very little known fact about Bill Haley is that after the success of “Rock Around the Clock”, he released a series of four theme LP’s that present the Haley Rock ’n Roll sound in different contexts.
 The first is Rockin’ the Oldies (1957), a relatively decent album that features classic songs from the 1920’s through 1940’s such as “The Dipsy Doodle,” “Moon Over Miami”, and “Ain’t Misbehavin’” in a Rock ’n Roll style.
 After that, he released the abysmally bad Rockin’ Around the World (1958), which tries to take Rock ’n Roll international with songs such as “Piccadilly Rock” (which borrows from the tune of “London Bridge is Falling Down”), “Vive Le Rock ’n Roll” (featuring the tune of “Frère Jacques”), “Rockin’ Rollin’ Schnitzelbank”, and “El Rocko.”
 It’s every bit as embarrassing and painful to listen to as it sounds like it would be.

-Haley then had a creative second wind in “Skinny Minnie”, which peaked at #22 on the charts and inspired another theme LP with songs about girls called Bill Haley’s Chicks (1959).
+Haley then had a creative second wind in “Skinny Minnie”, which peaked at #22 on the charts and inspired another theme LP with songs about girls entitled Bill Haley’s Chicks (1959).
 The entire album is quite good, and tracks from the album such as “Skinny Minnie”, “Lean Jean”, and “Corrine, Corrina” show up on compilations from time to time.
 After this, Haley had a minor hit with the excellent instrumental “Joey’s Song”, which peaked at #46.
-“Joey’s Song” ended up being the inspiration for the final theme LP Strictly Instrumental (1959), a fantastic diversion from the Rock ’n Roll sound into Bachelor Pad Music.
-One of the tracks from the album, “Skokiaan (South Africa Song)”, peaked at #70 and became Haley’s final Stateside hit.
+“Joey’s Song” ended up being the inspiration for the final theme LP, Strictly Instrumental (1959).
+Strictly Instrumental is a fantastic diversion from the Rock ’n Roll sound into Bachelor Pad Music.
+One of the tracks from the album, “Skokiaan (South Africa Song)”, peaked at #70 and became Haley’s final US hit.
 Strictly Instrumental is ridiculously hard to find, but definitely worth seeking out for fans of the Bachelor Pad Music genre.

 Decca Records dropped Haley in 1959, and Haley’s popularity left The United States and went south to Mexico, where he recorded in the Spanish language for Odeon Records and became known as the “King of the Twist”.
 He even ended up moving to Mexico for a time due to his popularity there.
 His international following and later the oldies circuit would prove to be faithful to him for the rest of his life, but his subsequent recurrences on the American and British charts would only be revivals of “Rock Around the Clock”.
 Haley died February 9, 1981 in his retirement home in Harlingen, Texas, at the age of 55.